Thomas Paine Events

 ABOUT: Thomas Paine Historical Association Board Member Dr. Frances Chiu, Associate Teaching Professor at the New School and author of “The Routledge Guidebook to Thomas Paine’s Rights of Man” offers an in-depth discussion of this all-important work in her discussion titled “Thomas Paine and Rights of Man“.

-WHAT: Thomas Paine in France
+WHAT: Thomas Paine and the Feminists

 WHERE: In-person at the Thomas Paine Memorial Building at 983 North Avenue, New Rochelle, NY and via Zoom.
 Register today to join the event on Zoom!